fanc232CO/HCAR1_inhibit_compete/README.txt

 	(4) pandas -- used to process meta information of small-molecules.

 3. input files to prepare:
 	(1) list of gene set, which consititute the gene co-effect network module, inside which HCAR1 perform a center-hub role.
-These genes are generated from STRING database (https://cn.string-db.org/)
+		For my case, these genes are generated from STRING database (https://cn.string-db.org/).
+I've uploaded the gene set as "HCAR1_centered_gene_set.list".